kondim23/time-series-deep-learning-analysis/README.md

 - Visual and quantitative evaluation of forecasting, anomaly detection, and compression.
 - External validation of compressed representations for clustering and search.

+## Technologies Used

+- **Python 3.7+** — Core programming language for all scripts and notebooks
+- **TensorFlow & Keras** — Deep learning frameworks for building and training LSTM and convolutional autoencoder models
+- **NumPy & pandas** — Data manipulation and preprocessing
+- **matplotlib** — Visualization of results and model performance
+- **Jupyter Notebook** — Interactive experimentation and documentation

 ## Project Structure
 ```